AClou/MS549---Data-Structures-and-Algorithms/README.md

 Map Data Format: Comma-Separated-Values (.csv).
 Each start point (node) has a corresponding end point and weight (in minutes).
 Ex.
 A,B,3

+Updates: Car class includes Dijkstra's algorithm to find shortest path from a starting point to a destination.
+Graph class usable outside of itself.
+          Includes test script test_dijkstra.py to allow independent algorithm testing.

 Project developed by Aaron Cloutier
           For MS549 - Data Structures and Algorithms taught by Dr. B